Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

   <img src="ref_output/Q23_a_standing_corgi_dog.png" alt="NeRF results" width=30%/>
 </p>

-> <g>**Submission**</g>: On your webpage, show the video (.mp4 or .gif) of rendered rgb and depth images for three example prompts, one being "a standing corgi dog" and the other two of your own choice.
-The rendered object should match the prompt with reasonable geometry and color appearance, i.e. it may not be super photorealistic, but should at least be clear and recognizable object.

 ## 2.4 Extensions
 ### 2.4.1 View-dependent text embedding
 In Q2.3, you may notice that the NeRF results may not be 3D consistent, e.g. multiple front faces across different views.
 That is because SDS optimizes each rendered view independently and does not consider the viewing angle.
 The DreamFusion proposes a way to use view-dependent text embedding to obtain better 3D consistent results (-> Sec.
 3.2.
 3. Diffusion loss with view-dependent conditioning).
 The view-dependent conditioning is provided in `utils.py` -> `prepare_embeddings()`.
 You need to toggle `view_dependent` option to `True` and figure out how to use it in the training loop of `Q23_nerf_optimization.py`.

-> <g>**Submission**</g>: On your webpage, show the video of rendered rgb and depth images for at leat two example prompts, one being "a standing corgi dog" and the other one of your own choice.
-Compare the visual results with what you obtain in Q2.3 and qualitatively analyse the effects of view-dependent text conditioning.

 ### 2.4.2 Other 3D representation
 You have seen and tried how to use SDS loss to optimize a 3D representation (mesh and NeRF).
 In this question, you will explore other 3D representations of your choice, e.g. voxel, NeRF with SDF, gaussian, etc. Choose a representation, try to render it from different camera views, and use SDS loss (with suitable regularizations) to optimize the rendered images, which should update the 3D representation to match the given text prompt.

-> <g>**Submission**</g>: On your webpage, describe which representation you choose, how you render a sampled view, and any other loss/regularaization you have used.
-Show visual results for at least one text prompt of your choice.
-Compare the results with NeRF and briefly explain why it works bettter or worse.

 ### 2.4.3 Variation of implementation of SDS loss
 Current SDS loss is implemented in the latent space, i.e. given an RGB image, we first encode it into latent space and then sample the noise.
 In this question, you can try to implement it in the pixel space, i.e. directly get pixel-space gradients via reconstruction error in pixel space.
 Since the loss is in pixel space, you can also different variations, e.g. instead of L2 loss, you can use LPIPS loss to compute the gradients.

-> <g>**Submission**</g>: On your webpage, describe how you implement the SDS loss in pixel space and how you compute the gradients.
-Compare the visual results of NeRF optimization for at least one text prompt.
-Briefly analyze the results (image quality, training time, etc.) and explain why it works better or worse.